gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.GetInstance<T>() Method

-(Cross-Game compatible) Gets the singleton instance of a particular ModContent or BloonsMod based on its type
+Gets the singleton instance of a particular ModContent or BloonsMod based on its type

 ```csharp
 public static T GetInstance<T>()